Voting laws, criminal justice reform highlight 2021 General Assembly agenda

-ATLANTA — Legislative leaders are promising to tackle two issues that dominated the news in Georgia and across the nation when the 2021 General Assembly session kicks off on Monday.
+ATLANTA — Legislative leaders are promising to tackle two issues that dominated the news in Georgia and across the nation in the 2021 General Assembly session.

 Weeks of protests and legal challenges sparked by President-elect Joe Biden’s razor-thin victory over President Donald Trump in Georgia and other battleground states have prompted a call for changes to voting laws in Georgia, including restrictions on mail-in voting.